 At my baby shower I was given a manual breast pump by my husband’s cousin, who had recently had her own first child.
 Until I opened that gift, I hadn’t even considered I’d need a pump!
 My attitudes towards feeding were very simple, and perhaps a bit naive.
 To me, if I could breastfeed I would.
-I hasn’t considered any alternative and I certainly hasn’t imagined I’d come up against any challenges (despite having read every baby book available at the time, turning up to my antenatal appointments with a written list of questions for the midwife, and having searched Google on every pregnancy/birth question that crossed my mind).
+I hadn’t considered any alternative and I certainly hadn’t imagined I’d come up against any challenges (despite having read every baby book available at the time, turning up to my antenatal appointments with a written list of questions for the midwife, and having searched Google on every pregnancy/birth question that crossed my mind).
 The whole lactation subject was all a bit casual to my 24-year-old self and I told myself “I’ll cross that bridge when I get to it”.
 I had a birth to get through first!

 I was so grateful for that gift and all the others I received at my shower.
 I dutifully washed all the tiny clothes, sterilised the pump, and tucked them away in the nursery (which was just the second bedroom of our little apartment).

 And do you know what?
 In the end nothing went to plan.
 Despite having a three-page typed-out birth plan which specified No Epidural, I had an epidural.
 It said Low Intervention, I had a ventouse delivery.
 It said Earliest Discharge Possible, I stayed 3 nights.
 Because birth isn’t predictable, and neither is anything that comes after it.

 My birth plan also said Baby To Breast Straight After Birth.
 Well, my baby was totally stuck and after a three hour pushing stage he had to go to the resus table straight away, not to my boob.
 Because priorities.
 I still got to feed him within 30 minutes.